Sreekanth-17/Hospital-Queue-Management/README.md

 - Ensure backend is running on port 5000
 - Check CORS settings in `app.py`

+**Module not found (QueueView, DoctorLogin, DoctorPortal):**
+- Ensure all three new component files are in `frontend/src/`
+- Check file names are exactly: `QueueView.js`, `DoctorLogin.js`, `DoctorPortal.js`

+**Stats not updating:**
+- Stats auto-refresh every 5 seconds
+- Check browser console for errors
+- Ensure backend is responding to `/api/stats/dashboard`

 **Module not found:**
 ```bash
 rm -rf node_modules package-lock.json